Jump To the Part You Need

 Here are 10 warning signs that a deal is about to get too complicated too fast.

-- Terms that will change at unspecified times or circumstances in the future.
-This is particularly true of price, cost, product line or technology.
+A. Terms that will change at unspecified times or circumstances in the future.
+This is particularly true of product pricing, cost, product line or technology.
 As in “we’ll sell you the existing technology at price X, and when the new product line is ready, we’ll lower the price to Y”.
-May also include: “when we move to the new facility…”, “when we get the approval from the government…”, “when we develop the new product…”, “when we hire the new engineer…”, “when we tie up with our sister company…” It’s not that they’re necessarily lying – but you can grow old waiting for the conditions to become reality.
+May also include: “when we move to the new facility…”, “when we get the approval from the government…”, “after the new product development…”, “when we hire the new engineer…”, “when we tie up with our sister company…” It’s not that they’re necessarily lying – but you can grow old waiting for the conditions to become reality.

-- New technology or connections to be introduced later – but priced now.
-Many Chinese companies will assure you they can develop new products or technologies in the near future that will meet the needs you have now.
+B. New technology or connections to be introduced later – but priced now.
+Many Chinese companies will assure you they can develop a product or technology in the near future that will meet the needs you have now.
 Your big concern is that the first iteration of new technology won’t work – but will satisfy the terms of the contract.
 Your other concern is that they never hold up their end at all.

-- Best effort sales / marketing.
+E. Best effort sales/marketing.
 Another big red flag in China.
-If you are investing or supplying technology and relying on your local counter-party to market your product, make sure that they have a solid network, good references and specific experience in your industry.
+If you are investing or supplying technology or looking to sell products online and rely on your local counter-party to market your product, make sure they have a solid network, good references, quality management and specific experience in your industry.
 Make sure you have a way out and a Plan B. Chinese distributors are notoriously sketchy when it comes to fulfilling best-effort sales agreements.

-- Anything involving connections, relationships or trust.
+F. Anything involving connections, relationships or trust.
 If they say, “I have guanxi” you say “I have to go”.
-Seriously.
+Seriously, this is standard good manufacturing practice.

-- They tell you that something is too complicated to explain.
+J. They tell you something is too complicated to explain.
 They’re right.
 Walk away now.

 It is true that most Chinese companies casually change the payment schedule, when they hold all the financial leverage.
 They have little motivation to adhere strictly to the contract terms.
 Therefore, people should take 3 factors into consideration when it comes to payments:

-- Make the terms of payment as concise and clear as possible: This is really for the benefit of both parties.
-In addition, the calendar should show a given date, a project phase has been completed, or a prototype has been delivered.
+A. Make the terms of payment as concise and clear as possible: This is really for the benefit of both parties.
+In addition, the calendar should show a given date, a project phase has been completed, or a product prototype has been delivered.

-- Demand a nontrivial amount upfront and confirm payment before they even lift a finger: It’s not only a show of good faith by the Chinese side; but also, to prove that the Chinese side can in fact make a payment on the contract.
+B. Demand a nontrivial amount upfront and confirm payment before they even lift a finger: It’s not only a show of good faith by the Chinese side; but also, to prove the Chinese side can in fact make a payment on the contract.

 How does this Affect Your Business?

 However, where issues may arise is mainly applicable to larger multi-national corporations.
 Imagine within your company you issue out a specific type of phone to employees to use for business.
-If it runs Googles operating system “Android”, if you have employees in China functionality may be impaired.
+If it runs Google’s operating system “Android” and you have employees in China, functionality may be impaired.

 Clearing Misconceptions about China: Is it still worth it to do Business?